eliotwrobson/eliotwrobson/README.md

 - 👋 Hi, I’m @eliotwrobson
 - 👀 I’m interested in theoretical computer science!
 - 🌱 I’m currently learning about geometry in high dimensions.
-- 💞️ I’m looking to collaborate on papers.
+- 💞️ I’m looking to collaborate on open-source projects, focusing on algorithmic performance improvements.
 - 📫 How to reach me: erobson2@illinois.edu.

 <!---